Why It’s Perfectly Fine To Swim In The Ocean With A Yeast Infection

 If there is any sort of wound on your skin or flesh, swimming or exposing such a wound to salt water is going to irritate you.
 You might feel pain.

-Even swimming in the pool with yeast infection can irritate it if you are exposed for too long.
-The chlorine in the water will cause the irritation.
+The chlorine in the water will cause irritation.
 However, this will only happen if you stay too long in the pool.
-Remember, when you want to soothe your infection, it is best to bath in cold water.
+Remember, when you want to soothe your infection, it is best to bathe in cold water.

 When you get out of the swimming pool, remember to rinse away any traces of chlorine.
-If you leave chlorinated water in your private parts too long, you will experience this irritation.
+If you leave chlorinated water in your private parts for too long, you will experience this irritation.

 Some people experience more itchiness when infected than others.
 If this is you, you might want to avoid swimming.
 Swimming demands you wear the right swimming attire, and it is not made of natural fibers.

-Natural fibers like cotton soak up water and they ride up against your crotch.
+Natural fibers like cotton soak up water, and they ride up against your crotch.
 This will cause more irritation to your sick parts.

 If you are experiencing slight irritation and itching, you can swim.
 If it is too much, you can swim another time.

-Does chlorine help yeast infections?
+Does chlorine help?

 Chlorine upsets the pH balance of your vaginal cavity.
-Also, Chlorine is used in swimming pools to kill bacteria and germs.
+Also, chlorine is used in swimming pools to kill bacteria and germs.

 Can you swim with thrush?

-- See a whitish discharge
+• See a whitish discharge

-- Experience irritation around the private parts
+• Experience irritation around the private parts

-- Experience pain when they are peeing
+• Experience pain when they are peeing

 Men know they have thrush when they

-- See redness around the penile head
+• See redness around the penile head

-- Experience irritation when peeing
+• Experience irritation when peeing

-- Whitish discharge
+• Whitish discharge

 It is okay to swim with thrush.
 But it will depend on the level of infection.
 For instance, if you have lesions on your private parts, the chlorine in the pool or the salt in the ocean is going to cause serious irritation.